carlwaring/EverythingDeduper/README.md

 # ❤️ Donationware
 Everything Deduper is released as **Donationware**.

-If it saved you time or helped clean up your files, you can support future utilities here:
+If it saved you time or helped clean up your files, you can support any possible future updates here:

 👉 **PayPal.Me/carlrwaring**